undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Washington was 95% in 2025, which is an excellent retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for University of Washington was 95%, which is an excellent retention rate only the most prestigious institutions achieve.

 Student Body